The Best Investments in Times of Inflation

 “For example, gold investors lost 10% on average from 1980 to 1984, when the annual inflation rate was about 6.5%, according to Arnott’s analysis.
 The Federal Reserve tries to keep inflation around 2% per year.
 Similarly, Gold yielded a negative 7.6% return from 1988 to 1991, a period when inflation was about 4.6%.
 However, investors won big from 1973 to 1979, when the annual inflation rate averaged 8.8%.
 Gold returned a whopping 35%.”

-So, if you think Gold will necessarily protect you against inflation, historical data suggests otherwise.
+To summarize, if you think Gold will necessarily protect you against inflation, historical data suggests sometimes it will, other times it won’t.

-That said, while it isn’t necessarily protection against inflation, Gold is a good source of diversification since it sort of has a mind of its own.
+That said, Gold can be a great source of diversification since its price tends to have a mind of its own.

 5. Bitcoin and cryptocurrencies